SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > that you do have an agreement on how to do so.

 > [!TIP]
-> And having a separately defined, but standard, error response body helps
+> Having a separately defined, but standard, error response body helps callers
-> callers with a consistent experience using your API.
+> with a consistent experience using your API.
+Again notice the redundancy,
-> Again notice the redundancy, here not just with versioning, but with the
+> here not just with versioning, but with the HTTP status code in the
-> HTTP status code in the response.
+> response.